esantosjr/isi-se-01320/README.md

-## FreeRTOS project for 01320
+## FreeRTOS project - Practical test

-This branch contains the software presented ...
+This branch contains the software presented to the practical test of process 01320.
+The application is programmed in C language running the [FreeRTOS simulator for POSIX/Linux](https://www.freertos.org/FreeRTOS-simulator-for-Linux.html).

 #### Folders structure